e0397123/comp-analysis/README.md

 [31/05/2024] Add data to the repository.

-## Cite us if you found the data useful
+## Please cite us if you found the data useful
 ```
 @inproceedings{zhang2024comprehensive,
   title={A comprehensive analysis of the effectiveness of large language models as automatic dialogue evaluators},